jaebradley/tinder-access-token-generator/README.md

 1. Uses [`puppeteer`](https://github.com/GoogleChrome/puppeteer) to effectively go through the login flow via headless browser
 2. Goes through Tinder confirmation flow - intercepts authentication response and parses access token
-3. Uses access token from Facebook to identify associated Facebook ID
-4. Using both access token from Facebook and Facebook ID, makes request to Tinder's authentication endpoint to return API access token
+3. Using the Facebook access token, makes a request to Tinder's authentication endpoint to return an API access token and a refresh token

 ## API